 In the example above, since I’ve used permanent black Sharpie markers, I can use almost any medium I want to add color if I want to.

 There is no need to restrict yourself to using a black marker.
 My brother got off to a very good start on this page.
 He took advantage of the pale text to use colored Sharpie markers.
 If he wants to work on this page more it has a lot of potential.
-Note: my brother died a couple of weeks after making this page.
+Note: my brother died about three weeks after making this page.
 I don’t know if I’m going to add to it or keep it as is, but it’s in my art journal.

 I have a real weakness for amoeba shapes and any graphics that suggest mid-century modern imagery.
 I cut these blocks of text from a magazine because of the pretty shapes and colors backing some of the text.